 As part of this project, they closed the main railway station and moved it to another location.
 The station building will become a museum and they will also reconstruct the square in front of the station.

 Belgrade needs a lot of care.
-Essentially, Serbia is a poor country, as per the World Bank, GDP per capita was – US$ 5180 in 2017.
-Certainly, there is a lot of work to be done.
+Essentially, Serbia is a poor country and as per the World Bank, GDP per capita was US$ 5180 in 2017.
+Certainly, there is a lot of work to do, but there is no money.
 When you move around the city, you will see a lot of buildings in a very bad state.

-There is a degree of attraction in this decadence that makes Belgrade unique and very different to other European cities.
-But, this also points out that Serbia is cheap and I am sure that one day when all buildings are nicely and freshly painted, it will be perhaps similar to Vienna – beautiful, but soulless and much more expensive.
+Perhaps, there is a degree of attraction in this decadence that makes Belgrade unique and very different from other European cities.
+But this also points out that Serbia is cheap, although I’m sure that one day when all buildings are freshly painted, it will be similar to Vienna, beautiful but soulless and much more expensive.

 Certainly, Belgrade is a heroic city and I am proud to call it my Belgrade.

 [button url=”https://myforevertravel.com/category/serbia/” style=”soft” background=”#03a9f4″ size=”5″ radius=”0″]Back to Serbia[/button]